 Symptoms to watch for during home treatment

 Call your doctor if any of the following occur during home treatment:

-- More serious
+- More serious dehydration develops.

-- Decreased alertness
+- Decreased alertness develops.

 - You become dizzy or lightheaded, or you feel like you might faint when you rise from lying to sitting or from sitting to standing.

 - Decreased urination develops.

 - Symptoms become more severe or frequent.